integromat/vscode-apps-sdk/README.md

 #### Online component adding + pull new components

-1. Create new app component online (via online part of VS Code Extension or via "My Apps" in Make web interface).
+1. Create a new app component online (via the online part of VS Code Extension or via "My Apps" in the Make web interface).

-2. Right-click over `makecomapps.json`, click `Pull all new components`.
+2. Right-click over the `makecomapps.json` and click `Pull all new components`.

 ### Storing ApiKey during local development

-In the case of using app local development, the API key is stored in `[workspaceRoot]/.secrets/apikey` file.
+In the case of using app local development, the API key is stored in the `[workspaceRoot]/.secrets/apikey` file.
 When multiple origins or multiple apps are placed in a single workspace there will be multiple files.

 Note: Path `.secrets` is automatically added into `.gitignore` to avoid accidentally committing into a GIT repository.